 Use Selections to isolate an area of a photo in order to apply edits or filters to only that area, rather than the whole photo.
-There are five different selection tools and each selects an area of a photo in a unique way.
-The controls available change depending on which tool you select.
+There are

 To Use a Selection Tool: